Bardoctorus/cyd_synth/README.md

 1. Visual Studio Code with PlatformIO IDE extension
 2. USB cable to connect the CYD board
-3. PCM5102 DAC wired as described in Pinout section below
+3. PCM5102 DAC wired as described in the Pinout section below

 ### Installation